How To Use A Pen Name When You Self-Publish Your Book

 Choosing your new author name

-In some ways, when you choose a pen name, it is like a new brand name or registered trademark.
+In some ways, choosing a pen name is like choosing a new brand name or registered trademark.

 From the list above, you can see that some names are much more memorable than the author’s real name.